Know Your Leather: A Detailed Guide

 Imperfect Surface Pattern

-Scratches, creases, and wrinkles are an indication of genuine leather whereas perfection in surface is a sign of faux leather.
+Scratches, creases, and wrinkles are an indications of genuine leather, whereas perfection in surface is a sign of faux leather.

-A genuine leather will impart a warm and cozy feeling as it is sourced naturally from an animal whereas a synthetic one will feel cold and inert as it is manufactured from plastic.
+Genuine leather will impart a warm and cozy feeling as it is sourced naturally from an animal, whereas synthetic leather will feel cold and inert as it is manufactured from plastic.

-Real leather has a distinctive smell of animal skin.
-It retains the smell even after undergoing extensive tanning process.
+Real leather has the distinctive smell of animal skin.
+It retains the smell even after undergoing an extensive tanning process.
 The synthetic leather material smells like plastic.